beholderface/oneironaut-plans/Noetic-Beacon.md

 Can hold up to 200,000 dust worth of media, and eats any wisp that comes within a block of the siphon with 95% efficiency.
 Consumes 1 dust/second, must be in loaded chunks.

 *Can* operate without power, but only produces a 1 block ambit radius, not large enough to reach the siphon's collection zone.
 You'll need to put your sentinel there in order to remotely refuel it, or GTP a wisp or something.

+Captone is created by using Media Transfusion on a vanilla Beacon.
+Siphon is created by mind flaying something.
+Everything else is crafted using normal recipes.